vinctustech/energize/public/CreatingResources.md

 # Defining a Resource

 Let's say we want to define a resource for users.
-Here's an example of a `.cras` file of what that would look like.
+Here's an example of a `.energize` file of what that would look like.

 	resource users
 	  unique required string email